10 Tips on How to Bid for Contracts if You’re a Field Service Business

 Remember the old saying about not putting all your eggs in one basket?
 Well, it applies to business as well, especially in the field service industry.
 Many contracting businesses lean towards either residential customers or commercial contracts, but the truth is that if you want to be in it for the long run, balancing both is a better strategy.
 So, you need to learn how to bid for contracts.

 Winning contracts means you’re going to have a lot of emails to write.
 Get a head-start with our free templates below!

 Residential customers provide easier, quicker money and require fewer technicians, while at the same time lowering the stakes.
 They’re often easier to please and form a long-lasting relationship, as well as simply being nicer to work with.
-However, if you really want to be in the big leagues, commercial contracts are a must.
+However, if you really want to be in the big leagues, commercial maintenance contracts are a must.

 These will put a strain on your resources, but they will also provide you with higher profits and a set income that doesn’t fluctuate according to demand.

 If that all sounds good to you, let’s get down to it!

 1. Be aware of deadlines for commercial maintenance contracts.

 It sounds obvious, but too many field service businesses commit one or more of these blunders: